KIRO (AM): 1960 to 1980

 Haas sold KIRO to The Deseret News Publishing Company, part of the Church of Jesus Christ of Latter-day Saints, in 1963.
 He earned a handsome return on his investment 28 years earlier.
 When the LDS Church reorganized its broadcasting properties as Bonneville International Corporation, Haas joined Bonneville's board.
 Bonneville executives Lloyd Cooney and Ken Hatch arrived in Seattle to lead KIRO-AM-FM-TV, in 1964.
 Like many network radio affiliates following the demise of full-time block programming, KIRO spent the 1960s playing middle of the road music in addition to long-form news and interview shows.

 Morning host Jim French spent several years broadcasting from the rotating restaurant atop the Space Needle and was live on the air from that perch during a 6.7-magnitude earthquake in April 1965.
 Bonneville moved its Seattle radio and TV stations to the newly constructed "Broadcast House" at Third and Broad Streets in 1968.

 In 1973, KIRO ended a 35-year affiliation with CBS and switched to the Mutual Broadcasting System.
 Around this time, KIRO also picked up Herb Jepko's "Nitecap," a groundbreaking overnight telephone-talk show from Salt Lake City sister station KSL, a 50,000-watt "flamethrower" like KIRO.

-"Newsradio 71 KIRO" debuted in June 1974, with news and talk segments replacing most music programming.
+"Newsradio 71 KIRO" debuted on July 15, 1974, with news and talk segments replacing most music programming.
 In September 1974, KIRO switched affiliations again from Mutual, becoming an NBC Radio Network affiliate, but switched back to CBS in November 1976.